jonahgolden/project_cookie_cutter/README.md

 # Cookie Cutter Project Script
 Jonah Golden, 2015-10-27
-This project is a script which when run creates a directory structure for computational projects
+This project is a script which when run creates a directory structure for computational projects.
+The script will make the following subdirectories: data, results, bin and manuscript.